 The majestic bald eagle, the national bird of the United States, was nearly extinct in the 1970s due to illegal hunting and the effects of DDT poisoning.
 Thanks to recovery efforts and stronger federal protection, however, this large raptor is no longer endangered and continues to make a strong comeback.

-- Bill: Large, yellow, thick, upper mandible strongly hooked
+- Bill: Very large, yellow, thick, upper mandible strongly hooked

 - Size: 35-42 inches long with 7-foot wingspan, powerful build, heavy body, large head, broad wings